KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: For custom animals, you don't need to do anything as VPP will apply these effects automatically for any animal.
 If you add any custom tools for animals, you'll have to check if the player has a profession with the ID of ``33``.
 #### Machinist (Lv15)
+Machines that take harvested crops work faster. will process X% faster.

+//TODO

+For Mod Authors: If you add machinery that accept crops, you should
 #### Connoisseur (Lv15)
 Artisan goods are loved by NPCs.
 Most NPCs will love most artisan goods, but it wont automatically make every artisan good loved.
 Exclusion cases are mentioned below.